Why Clients Trust Number 1 Auto Transport to Ship Their Cars to Pennsylvania

-- Pennsylvania has an incredibly diverse economy, and it’s very much relative to the state’s region.
+- Pennsylvania has an incredibly diverse economy and is very much relative to the state’s region.
 The northern portion still has coal, steel, and manufacturing to thank for employment, including GE Transportation in Erie, the largest train locomotives producer in the country.
-The major cities are home to some of the larger medical and financial companies in the country, including major pharmaceutical installations for Merck and Johnson and Johnson outside of Philadelphia.
-In between these, agriculture rules – Pennsylvania is the leading producer of mushrooms in the nation, second in apple production, and fourth in milk, corn for silage, and grapes.
+The major cities are home to some of the country’s larger medical and financial companies, including major pharmaceutical installations for Merck and Johnson and Johnson outside of Philadelphia.
+Between these, agriculture rules – Pennsylvania is the leading producer of mushrooms in the nation, second in apple production, and fourth in milk, corn for silage, and grapes.

 - Ready to retire?
 Four cities in Pennsylvania made S. News and World Report’s Best Places to Retire in 2020 list.
-Harrisburg, Pittsburg, and Allentown all made the top 25, while Lancaster ranked third overall thanks to high ratings for affordability, safety, and available health care.
-In fact, only Florida had more cities on the list.
+Harrisburg, Pittsburg, and Allentown all made the top 25, while Lancaster ranked third thanks to high ratings for affordability, safety, and available health care.
+Only Florida had more cities on the list.

-- During the American Revolution, three separate towns in Pennsylvania was considered the capital of the United States.
+- During the American Revolution, three separate towns in Pennsylvania were considered the capital of the United States.
 Everyone knows about Philadelphia, and York was where the actual Articles of Confederation were drafted and adopted.
-In between the two, the Continental Congress took a stop in Lancaster, meaning the city was, technically, the country’s capital for a single day.
+In between the two, the Continental Congress stopped in Lancaster, meaning the city was technically the country’s capital for a single day.
 The capital almost stayed in Pennsylvania as well – the runner-up to Washington D.C. was Columbia, a town between York and Lancaster.

-- Perhaps the strangest American holiday, Groundhog Day got its start in Pennsylvania Dutch country in the early 1800s, and Punxsutawney Phil continues to be the chief rodent prognosticator.
+- Perhaps the strangest American holiday, Groundhog Day, started in Pennsylvania Dutch country, in the early 1800s, and Punxsutawney Phil continues to be the chief rodent prognosticator.

 Enclosed Auto Transport to Pennsylvania

 Pennsylvania is incredibly well protected from wild weather – while winters can visit a fair amount of snow, especially in the Great Lakes region around Erie, the state generally gets skipped by natural disasters.
 Minor tornadoes and the outskirts of hurricanes and tropical storms can make life difficult but aren’t too damaging.
 Pennsylvania does see significant precipitation throughout the year, and weather can shift quickly across the state, so it’s good to know your auto transport team knows how to adjust.
-When you opt to send your vehicle via an enclosed auto transport when looking for car transport in Pennsylvania, you’ll avoid damage from rain, wind-blown debris in storms, and other curveballs the weather throws out there.
-Having your car shipped to Pennsylvania in an enclosed carrier is a smart investment for your investment.
+When you send your vehicle via enclosed auto transport, you’ll avoid damage from rain, wind-blown debris in storms, and other curveballs the weather throws out there.
+Having your car shipped to Pennsylvania in an enclosed carrier is a wise investment for your investment.